Procedures for PhD Qualification

 For the supervisory committee: more detailed guidelines on writing the recommendation letter may be found here.

-The COGS will usually meet during the first or second week of each quarter.
-The student should notify Samantha Scherer of his/her intention to be considered by COGS at least one month before the end of autumn quarter.
+The COGS will usually meet the third week of each quarter.
+The student should notify the Academic Adviserof his/her intention to be considered by COGS at least one month before the end of autumn quarter.
 This will allow scheduling of the seminar during winter quarter.

 Final decisions concerning admission to PhD candidacy will be delegated to the COGS, without the requirement for ratification by a vote of the entire departmental faculty; however, COGS decisions may be overruled by a 2/3 vote of the entire department faculty if there is an appeal by the student or his/her advisor.